JagadishSivakumar/Corona_Outbreak_Prediction/README.md

 # Corona Outbreak Prediction in India

 ### Overview
 The idea of the project is to develop an effective time series additive model and answer "Will India become next Italy, Wuhan, S.Korea ? ".
 The dataset used in the project is from Government Websites, Time Series - John Hopkins updated Git.
-A more updated and refind dataset is available in Kaggle - [COVID -19 in India](https://www.kaggle.com/sudalairajkumar/covid19-in-india)
+The latest version of dataset is available in Kaggle - [COVID -19 in India](https://www.kaggle.com/sudalairajkumar/covid19-in-india)

 The dataset used in my project is also provided in the respository.
 I have used Google Colabs for the time-series prediction of Covid-19 trend in India.